-Not everyone has the finances to buy new plants for each season or occasion.
+Not everyone has the budget to buy new plants for each season or occasion.
 That doesn't mean a garden has to look drab or bare, nor do gardeners need to be deprived of their favorite pastime.
-The sign of a beautiful garden is not how much money is invested, but how well it's cared for, the design, and choice of plants.
+The sign of a beautiful garden is not how much money is invested, but how well it's cared for, its design, and choice of plants.

-Through cuttings, seeds, plant sales, plant rescuing, and other resourceful ways, a garden can look like paradise.
+There are a variety of ways to fill your life with plants that are little to no cost.
+Through cuttings, seeds, plant sales, plant rescuing, and other resourceful ways, a garden can look like paradise without breaking the bank.
 Here's how:

 Cuttings are one of the most obvious and popular ways to sample different plants in your region.
 You can propagate them through layering, rooting, dividing, or simply transplanting the plant directly into soil.

-Try to resist taking a cutting from a public or private garden—it's someone else's property.
-Instead, find the owner, and ask if you might have a cutting.
+Don't even think about stealing a succulent from a private or public garden.
+Instead, find the owner and ask for a cutting.
 Most likely they will be flattered and happy to share.

 Just as dogs, cats, and many other living things need to be rescued, so do plants.
-Think about sources for unwanted plants that you could nurse back to health and put in containers on your patio or in planting beds.
+While some plant rescue groups focus on saving and preserving specimens native to a region, others actually rescue all types from being discarded.
+Think about sources for unwanted plants that you could nurse back to health and transplant to containers on your patio or in planting beds.
 Some ideas:

-- The yard maintenance companies hired by neighbors and... homeowners often discard plants from last season as they swap out new ones.
-Approach the crew and ask for the rejects—maybe offer a tip or some water bottles.
+- The yard maintenance companies hired by neighbors and homeowners often discard plants from last season as they swap out new ones.
+Approach the crew and ask for the rejects—maybe offer a small tip or some bottles of water.

 - An abandoned home in the neighborhood that will be torn down.
 While it might seem like trespassing, digging up a few surviving specimens and giving them a chance for life in your garden will not get you arrested.
 After all, they will probably destroyed along with everything else on the site to pave way for a new structure and landscape.